francesco-kriegel/conexp-fx/README.md

 ## Features
 Most time-consuming algorithms use parallel threads to shorten computation time.
-Please note, that currently not all features are available from the graphical user interface and from the command line interface.
+Please note that currently not all features are available from the graphical user interface and from the command line interface.

 ### Formal Concept Analysis
 * Data model for handling formal contexts